george24601/notes/microservice/redis/cache.md

 # Defend against stampede

 0. happens when cache server restarts or many cache entries expire at the same time, so all traffics hit DB
 1. Real db should have enough capacity in case of cache failure
 2. HA cache, sharding, but additional cache on the caller side is very debatable
 3. stagger the cache time out,e.g., add a randomized slacks
+4. Another case is some super hot key got expired, and much traffic hits the DB.
+  * To solve it, set a mutex key (SETNX), and then load db and set the cache.
+Otherwise, retry the whole get cache method
+  * Alternatively, inside value itself set a timeout value to1 (which is less than to2), when we read the cache and find it already expired, we extend timeout1, and reset it on cache
+  * do not send expiring time, but store the logical value inside the value, if we find it is about to expire, use a background thread to update construct the value asyncly

 # competing renew problem

-1. in case we need only one renewl (e.g., leased tokens, or 1 thread per node), just use cron job in the backend instead of front end
+1. in case we need only one renew (e.g., leased tokens, or 1 thread per node), just use cron job in the backend instead of front end
 2. add a timestamp to token, so don't renew too frequently
 3. service layer will extend the renew period, and itself will renew, while others still think it is safe to use the cache

 # cache penetration

 1. look for a non-exist key for a long time -> a lot of traffic goes to DB too

-2. need to cache empty results
+2. cache empty results  with < 5 min expiry time
 3. For a key that does not exist for sure, use bloomfilter to filter